Swiggy/swiggy-mcp-server-manifest/README.md

 Add this to your MCP manifest:

-PS: we only support - claude, cursor, vscode, raycast, windsurf, kiro
+PS: we only support - claude, cursor, vscode, raycast, kiro

 ```json
 {